tobilg/gitlab-ci-runner-marathon/README.md

 # gitlab-ci-runner-marathon

-A customized Docker image for running scalable GitLab CI runners on Marathon
+A customized Docker image for running scalable GitLab CI runners on DC/OS or vanilla Mesos via Marathon.

 ## Configuration